GaiaViz/docs/index.md

 | creators<br>datascape designers | - support wide range of colors, media type               |
 | data analystists                | - python and CSV workflow<br>- fast C core               |

-Common use case for GaiaViz are:
+## Common use case for GaiaViz are:
 - live biometric analytics for health and sport
 - computer vision QA for manufacturing
 - psychographic visualization for inventory management
 - global humanitarian resource coordination
 - socio-economic system analytics

-# Datasource

-SQL database connexion
-live video
-edgeAI signals outputs

-# Controllers
-mouse and keyboard
-touchscreens
-3D mouse

 # Features and functionality
 functional documentation details every functions of the solution
 - detailed infos about features and functionalities of the software, helping to understand the capabilities and benefits

+## Multiple datasource

+csv ; images ; live video  ; edgeAI signals outputs over network

+## Controllers
+mouse and keyboard, touchscreens , 3D mouse

+## Game-like interactivity